Demand forecasting accuracy rests on the multistep process that starts with a mathematical analysis of past demand...

 to detect patterns and trends that can be projected into the future.

-The essence of AI is to teach machines to emulate human thinking processes.
+The essence of artificial intelligence is to teach machines to emulate human thinking processes.
 While nobody expects computers to really think like people -- at least in the foreseeable future -- limited, human-like logic is possible, and machine learning makes it able to continually improve by building on its own experience.

-AI for better demand forecasting accuracy
+AI demand forecasting for better accuracy

 How does that work to improve demand forecasting accuracy?
 It enables the process of gathering the outside data, including factors such as demographics; economic data; so-called leading indicators appropriate to the company's markets; known or anticipated competitive actions, such as pricing changes or promotions; and the like.
 The AI system can, at first, apply these factors as instructed by the users, measure the results and incrementally improve the process as it identifies what works and what doesn't.